ndshal/simplyNote/README.md

 For convenience, every user starts with a personal notebook, which is created when they first create an account.
 By default, a new note will be placed in this personal notebook, but users can always choose which notebook they are working in via a drop-down menu above the main note editor.

 ![SimplyNote notebooks](docs/images/simply_note_notebooks_composite.png)

+### Tagging a note

+In the editor, users can add multiple tags to one note.
+Tags are a separate table in the database, and have a many-to-many relationship with notes via a join table.
+When adding a new tag to a note, if the tag is already in the database, then it is simply added to the note.
+If the tag does not yet exist, it is automatically created.

+Similarly to notebooks, the `/tags` page has a list of tags, sorted alphabetically.
+Clicking on a tag will show all of the notes that correspond to a particular tag.

 ## Project Design